 The color, consistency, frequency, and all other poop aspects of your baby will depend on factors such as whether they are breastfed or formula-fed, their age, their diet, and their overall health.
 However, it would help if you kept a few indicators in mind, and as long as those indicators are regular, there is nothing to worry about.
 Read on to know what those indicators are.

-- ▪ Poop Consistency – Until your baby will not transition to solid food; the poop normally should be mushy and creamy.
+1 ▪ Poop Consistency – Until your baby will not transitions to solid food; the poop normally should be mushy and creamy.
 In the case of exclusively breastfed babies, the poop can even be a little runny.
-The colour of formula-fed baby poop can be darker and thicker due to iron present in the formula.
+The colour of formula-fed baby poop can be darker and thicker due to the iron present in the formula.

-- ▪ Poop Frequency and time – It is difficult to determine a pattern in your baby's poop frequency and time in the initial few days.
+3 ▪ Poop Frequency and Time – It is difficult to determine a pattern in your baby's poop frequency and time in the initial few days.
 But once their digestive system starts to develop, they develop a pattern, and you can roughly predict the next time they will poop.
 A timely poop is also an indicator of the good gut health of babies.

 The colour of your baby's poop might not be the same all the time.
 Change in your baby's poop colour can be due to many reasons ranging from what they consumed to their gut health.
 The following are some poop colours and what they mean -

-- ▪ Greenish Tan – Formula-fed babies have a darker coloured poop, which can have a greenish tan.
+7 ▪ Greenish Tan – Formula-fed babies have a darker-coloured poop, which can have a greenish tan.
 Consuming iron-rich food while on solids can also cause a greenish tan in poop, and it is nothing to be worried about.